-- Preview Email Newsletter

 Executive Summary:

-* Russia hoped the February 13-15 Munich Security Conference (MSC) would expose rifts between the United States and Europe through disputes over approaches to nuclear arms, Arctic security, and Ukr more PR
+* Russia hoped the February 13-15 Munich Security Conference (MSC) would expose rifts between the United States and Europe through disputes over approaches to nuclear arms, Arctic security, and Ukraine.
+U.S. Secretary of State Marco Rubio instead more PR

 Max Planck Society: Antarctic Ice Melt Slowed Global Ocean Circulation (10)